arnouddekker/ofxstatement-nl-argenta/README.md

 # ING Netherlands plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project provides a custom plugin for [ofxstatement](https://github.com/kedder/ofxstatement) for ING (BE).
+This project provides a custom plugin for [ofxstatement](https://github.com/kedder/ofxstatement) for ING (NL).
 It is based
 on the work done by TheoMarescaux (https://github.com/TheoMarescaux/ofxstatement-be-ing) and on the work done by
 jbbandos (https://github.com/jbbandos/ovxstatement-be-ing).